 Version Number Effective Date Reason for Change 1.0 22 MAR 2011 N/A 2.0 14 SEPT 2011 Amend reporting forms and clarify procedures 3.0 20 FEB 2014 Amended procedure to follow ACCORD internal procedures, modified fax cover sheet and reporting forms 4.0 13 MAR 2017 Amended procedures to align with ACCORD internal procedures associated with PV001.
 SOP now captures procedures for the assessment of AEs in PI absences and which version of the RSI to use when assessing SUSARs.
 Updated information regarding the reporting of USMs added.
 ACCORD contact details have been updated throughout the SOP.
 Updated all associated forms and templates.
 CR005-W01 made obsolete.
 Relocation of the AE Log (CR005-T05) from CR007 to CR005.
 5.0 21 MAR 2018 Addition of CR005-T06 CTIMP SAE Follow-Up Sign Off Sheet.
 CR005-T01 updated.
 6.0 10 JUNE 2020 Clarification on fatal and life-threatening SARs (always considered unexpected unless RSI states that the IMP can cause fatal SARs).
 Inclusion of definition on Reference Safety Information (RSI).
 Clarification that MHRA-approved version of RSI must be used to assess expectedness of SARs.
 Clarification of respective roles of PI and CI in safety reporting.
 Several minor changes in wording.
-7.0 08 JUN 2023 Addition of "onset date" description Update to include PhV Manager and PhV Officer responsibilities Removal of fax mentions Update of 5.13 - USM following the combined review process becoming effective
+7.0 08 JUN 2023 Addition of "onset date" description Update to include PhV Manager and PhV Officer responsibilities Removal of fax mentions

-Update of the SUSAR submission to include

-ICSR submission website and remove the

-eSUSAR portal as this will not be used after 01-

-Oct-2022

-Update of the SUSAR submission rules to REC

-to include the trials submitted via Combined

-Review

-Removal of CR005-F01 Cover Sheet and Return

-Receipt

-Update of 5.2.3 to clarify that SAE should be

-reported with one SAE per SAE form.

-Addition of 5.9.3 on action to take if identifiable

-data are provided.

-CR005-F02 (now v8.0), CR005-T01 (now v6.0)

-and CR005-T04 (now v3.0) have been updated

-with minor administrative changes.

-,
+H-J-t Update of 5.13 - USM following the combined review process becoming effective Update of the SUSAR submission to include ICSR submission website and remove the eSUSAR portal as this will not be used after 01-Oct-2022 Update of the SUSAR submission rules to REC to include the trials submitted via Combined Review Removal of CR005-F01 Cover Sheet and Return Receipt Update of 5.2.3 to clarify that SAE should be reported with one SAE per SAE form.
+Addition of 5.9.3 on action to take if identifiable data are provided.
+CR005-F02 (now v8.0), CR005-T01 (now v6.0) and CR005-T04 (now v3.0) have been updated with minor administrative changes.
+8.0 17 JUL 2025 SOP and associated documents CR005-T01, CR005- T02, CR005-T03, CR005-T04, CR005-T05, CR005-T06 and CR005-F02 updated to align with new ACCORD branding.
+Update of 5.12.2, 5.13.4 and 5.14.3 as no REC notification is required for studies submitted via Combined Review.
+Addition of 5.16.9 to clarify lost to follow-up situations.
+Update of 5.12.3 to clarify the MHRA timeline for reporting SUSAR.
+Update of 1.2, PhV definition according to the WHO.
+References: removal of the European Commission Guidance as it now obsolete and not applying to the UK.
+CR005-T01 (now v8.0) updated previously to indicate definitions and clarification for the capture of Diagnosis, Causality and Expectedness.
+CR005-T02 (now v4.0) updated to remove mention of fax.
+CR005-T04 (now v4.0) updated to make it easier to complete, following the template of CR005-T01 1 I r complete, lollowing the template of CR003-101

-8 APPROVALS
+8 Approvals

 Sign Date

-Camille Back May 23, 2023
+Camille Bach 02-Jul-2025

 AUTHOR: Camille Bach, Pharmacovigilance Manager, UoE, ACCORD

-Maria Potter May 24, 2023
+Maria Hogg 03-Jul-2025

-APPROVED: Maria Potter, Pharmacovigilance Officer, UoE, ACCORD
+APPROVED: Maria Hogg, Pharmacovigilance Officer, UoE, ACCORD

-L. Madanie May 23, 2023
+L. Madanie 03-Jul-2025

 AUTHORISED: Lorn Mackenzie, QA Manager, NHSL, ACCORD

-CR005 Identifying Recording and Reporting AEs and USMs for CTIMPs v7.0
+CR005 Identifying Recording and Reporting AEs and USMs for CTIMPs v8.0

-Final Audit Report 2023-05-24
+Final Audit Report 2025-07-03